foundriesio/docs/source/tutorials/google.rst

       Select Your Project

-The project dialog will show up and then click on "NEW PPOJECT"
+The project dialog will show up and then click on "NEW PROJECT"

    .. figure:: /_static/tutorials/google/newproject.png